Tired of writing complex code for simple data tasks? Pandas makes Python data analysis surprisingly easy.

 Merging and Joining:

-A Series is essentially a labeled array that can hold any data type.
+A Series is a labeled array that can hold any data type.
 Think of it as a single column in a spreadsheet with an index.

 Series Characteristics: